-These activities often take the form of introductions to Hampshire athletics; student group meet and greets; film screenings; and academic program information sessions.
+These activities often take the form of introductions to Hampshire athletics; student group and identity-based meet and greets; film screenings; and academic program information sessions.

-Examples of past optional activities include a Queer Spectrum Meet and Greet for queer people and allies to mingle; interactive tours of green spaces on campus; pick-up basketball games; and an opportunity to try the climbing wall.
+Examples of past optional activities include a theatre meet and greet; interactive tours of green spaces on campus; pick-up basketball games; an open mic; and an opportunity to try the climbing wall.

 Orientation ends with an opening celebration, an academic event marking the official beginning of the year.
 During this important event you'll hear from the President and other prominent members of the Hampshire College community.